mikemhenry/userdocs/docs-src/general/faq.md

 Your Research group manager or a registered deputy can apply for an additional quota.
 Actual used quota will be charged.

 ### Why can I not submit jobs anymore?
-After joining an HPC Workspace the private SLURM account gets deactivated and a Workspace account need to be specified.
+After joining an HPC Workspace the private lsf account gets deactivated and a Workspace account need to be specified.
 This can be done by loading the Workspace module, see [Workspace environment](../hpc-workspaces/environment.md):

 ```Bash
 module load Workspace
 ```

-Otherwise Slurm will present the following error message:
+Otherwise lsf will present the following error message:
 ```Bash
 sbatch: error: AssocGrpSubmitJobsLimit
 sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)